-Adam Lowe is part of the team overseeing WEC UK’s short-term missions and internships.
-He tells us what spurs him on to do that and how a short-term mission can change a person’s life.
+Adam Lowe is part of the team overseeing WEC UK’s Short Term Mission and internships.
+He tells us what spurs him on to do that and how a short term mission can change a person’s life.

 How and when did you become a Christian?

 At a christian festival when I was 14 years old.
 A man I had never met prayed for me.
 He seemed to know so much about me and the struggles I was going through.
 It was then I knew God was real and that I had just made the best decision of my life.

 I grew up attending WEC Teen camp, both as a camper and a leader.
 I met my wife on one of these camps.
 After we got married we felt God clearly say to us that we should serve in WEC.

 Each member of the WEC Short Term Mission team is responsible for building relationship with potential trekkers (short term workers) and guiding them through the process.
 This involves processing applications, raising awareness of WEC Short Term Mission and discipling people before, during and after their time away.

 We also run internships which can be for up to a year.
 This involves arranging placements to fit an intern’s gifts and skills and exposing those interns to WEC’s ministry.

 Can you give us an example of how you’ve walked with someone through Short Term Mission recently?